CHN-guanxinyu/keene/README.md

   ssc.xxx
 }
 ```
-If you want to change spark configuration,you can override the method `sparkConfOpt` :
+If you want to change spark configuration, you can override the method `sparkConfOpt` :
 ```scala
 def appName = "YourAppName"
 def master = "MasterUrl"